envoyproxy/envoy-mobile/docs/Support.md

-Envoy Mobile is a project maintained by contributors from multiple companies, as highlighted in [OWNERS.md](../OWNERS.md), but as the project grows we believe it will be helpful to have a point of contact within a company that has bee using Envoy Mobile in production.
+Envoy Mobile is a project maintained by contributors from multiple companies, as highlighted in [OWNERS.md](../OWNERS.md), but as the project grows we believe it will be helpful to have a point of contact within a company that has been using Envoy Mobile in production.